You are here

 Kindergarten and First Grade Entry Age

-• Receiving state shall allow student to continue their enrollment at grade level from sending state and promote student that satisfactorily completed prerequisite grade level in sending state, regardless of age.
+• Receiving state shall allow students to continue their enrollment at grade level from sending state and promote students that satisfactorily completed prerequisite grade levels in sending state, regardless of age.

-• Student transferring after school year starts shall enter school on their validated level from accredited sending school state
+• Students transferring after the school year starts shall enter school on their validated level from accredited sending school state.

 Graduation